Informing review committee(s) & parties involved

 - WMO

-If a study is terminated as defined in the study protocol, the end date - in most cases the date when the last participant underwent the last study procedure - must be reported to the review committee(s).
-The procedure and required timeframe may vary depending on the type of study.
+If a study is terminated as defined in the research protocol, the end date (in most cases the date when the last participant underwent the last study procedure) must be reported to the review committee(s) and other parties involved.
+The procedure and timelines depend on the type of study.

 Termination of clinical trials involving medicinal products